3 min read

-So this past weekend was Easter and for many it is a plant giving holiday – we see Easter Lilies and pots of daffodils and all sorts of beautiful spring flowers being bought to help decorate homes and offices.
+Easter weekend was a few weekends ago, and for many it is a plant giving holiday – we see Easter Lilies and pots of daffodils and all sorts of beautiful spring flowers being bought to help decorate homes and working spaces.

 All of these lovely flowers should be enjoyed – and many can go out into the garden after they have been amazing indoor flowers!

 Easter Lilies – Our advice – enjoy them – then throw them out as this is not an easy plant to re-bloom.
 Easter Lilies do not like our cold winters and while not impossible to restart are plants only for the very brave.
 So we like to keep then as an indoor flower then replace them when they stop blooming.
 A trick to help keep them in bloom longer is to strip off the pollen parts (officially called anthers) as the flowers open – that will keep them in bloom a bit longer.

 Potted bulbs – daffodils, tulips and hyacinths – When we plant these spring flowers bulbs in our gardens we do that in fall – typically after mid – September.
 These bulbs are planted pretty deeply in the garden – usually about 15 cm (6”) deep – where they root into the soil in the fall – overwinter in the garden then grow and bloom in spring.
 Potted versions of these are forced to bloom in greenhouses and while the bulbs are a bit tired after that treatment – you can take your potted bulbs and plant them out in the garden.
 Typically you would dig a hole in the garden about 25 cm (10”) or so deep – add some rich compost to the bottom of the hole as the soil around the bulbs is likely pretty tired.
 Take off the plastic pot and any wrap and tuck soil in around the root ball.
 Let the yellowed leaves stay on the plants – and the bulbs will join the rest of your herd.